The term perched water table is being used more and more in gardening circles. What is it and how do you control it?

 How Do You Change the Size of the Perched Water Table?

-The size is a function of particle size and charge characteristics.
-If you increase the particle size or decrease charge, drainage increases and the height of the perched water table decreases.
+The height is a function of particle size and charge characteristics.
+If you increase the particle size or decrease the charge, drainage increases and the height of the perched water table decreases.

 Cactus soil contains lots of sand and stones, which are relatively large and have a low charge resulting in a very small perched water table.